-PKG_CPPFLAGS='-Xclang -fopenmp' PKG_LIBS=-lomp R CMD INSTALL myPackageUnfortuantely, some packages don't so you may have to consult their documentation.
+PKG_CPPFLAGS='-Xclang -fopenmp' PKG_LIBS=-lomp R CMD INSTALL myPackageIf that doesn't work, please consult the package's documentation, and liaise with its maintainer.
 It is also possible to add those flags globally by adding the following to ~/.R/Makevars:

 CPPFLAGS += -Xclang -fopenmp LDFLAGS += -lompbut be very careful when doing this, always check your ~/.R/Makevars whenever you upgrade R, macOS or Xcode.